June Brigman: Early life

 June Brigman grew up in Atlanta.
 Her artistic influences included Stan Drake, Gil Kane, and Walt Simonson.
-She attended Georgia State University and the University of Georgia.
+She attended Georgia State University and the University of Georgia, studying art.

 Career

-Brigman broke into comics with AC Comics in 1983.
+Brigman entered the comics industry with AC Comics in 1983.
 A sample Astron story (eventually published by AC in 1986) earned her a job with DC Comics in 1984.
-Later, she worked instead for Marvel Comics, where she worked on Power Pack, a series she penciled on and off until issue #17.
-For the next seven years, Brigman worked exclusively for Marvel, mostly on short runs; she also contributed illustrations to various editions of The Official Handbook of the Marvel Universe.
+At Marvel Comics, she co-created Power Pack, a series she penciled on and off until issue #17.
+For the next seven years, Brigman worked exclusively for Marvel, mostly on short runs as well as contributing illustrations to various editions of The Official Handbook of the Marvel Universe.
+She and writer Jim Salicrup created a promotional comic book for Cheap Trick's Busted album in 1990.

-Brigman pencilled DC's Supergirl mini-series in 1994, following that with 1995's Dark Horse Comics' Star Wars mini-series River of Chaos (which was written by her former Power Pack collaborator Louise Simonson).
+Brigman pencilled DC's Supergirl mini-series in 1994, following that with 1995's Dark Horse Comics' Star Wars mini-series River of Chaos, which was written by her former Power Pack collaborator Louise Simonson.

-In 1995, Brigman took over as artist for the syndicated newspaper comic strip Brenda Starr, Reporter and stayed on until the strip ended in 2011.
-In addition, she has illustrated (and colored) the Where in the World is Carmen Sandiego? comic strip for National Geographic World magazine.
+In 1995, Brigman became the artist of the syndicated newspaper comic strip Brenda Starr, Reporter and drew it until the strip ended in 2011.
+She has illustrated and colored the Where in the World is Carmen Sandiego? comic strip for National Geographic World magazine.
 Brigman also illustrated a series of Star Wars novels and Choose Your Own Adventure books for Bantam Doubleday Dell.
 In 2005, Puffin Books published Brigman's Black Beauty adaptation graphic novel.

 She returned to Marvel in 2010 with a new Power Pack story in Girl Comics #3, teaming up with Simonson again.
 Subsequently she pencilled two issues of Herc in 2011.
 For DC, she pencilled Convergence Superman: Man of Steel #1–2 (written by Louise Simonson) and Convergence Infinity Inc. #2 in 2015.
 From 2016 to 2017 she created several variant covers for different Marvel series.
 Also in 2016, Brigman became the artist of the Mary Worth newspaper comic strip.
 Her husband, Roy Richardson, had already inked, colored and lettered her syndicated strip Brenda Starr, Reporter and did the same on Mary Worth.